Team-Jackdaw/chat-with-NPC/docs/Config.md

 You can access to the OpenAI platform to manage, use and test your NPCs in the [OpenAI platform Assistant](https://platform.openai.com/assistants).

-**IMPORTANT: You have to also set everything in you NPC configuration file in the mod direction.
-Or you will lose your setting.**
+**Important: The settings in your configuration file will override the settings on the OpenAI platform, so remember to modify them in the configuration file after testing.

 ## 3. Introduction of the structure of the mod